 Once the remote collaborator joins the sync session, the review session will enter sync mode.
 In sync mode, every interaction synchronizes, and participants will see interactions occur simultaneously across all screens.
 (I.e., every media change, frame change, zoom interaction, page change, annotation, etc.)

-Sync participants will not see your cursor.
+If anyone uses the annotation tools in a sync review, all participants will see those annotations in real time.
 The "Laser pointer" tool enables you to highlight areas of interest without annotations.

 When someone starts to type in a comment, the sync session will temporarily pause for that collaborator.
 Once they post the note, the collaborator will return to sync.